 State delegate are required to be of high moral character and conduct at all times.
 State delegates have a very important task at the Junior National Hereford Expo (JNHE).
 Delegates are responsible for representing their state and selecting the National Junior Hereford Association (NJHA) directors, who will lead the organization the next three years.
 This is not a responsibility to be taken lightly as the election directly affects all NJHA members and the future of this junior program.

 - State voting delegates must be a minimum of 16 years of age to cast votes for future board members.
-In the event a state does not have a junior who meets the age requirement of 16 years and older, special arrangements may be made with the director of youth activities.

 - Delegates should handle the NJHA candidate selection process with the upmost respect to board members, candidates, advisors and staff and use maturity in their judgment and decision making process.